 Fig. 3 Temporal variation of dynamic head on the top of the block for different joint orientations: (a) Water inlet Ac; (b) Water inlet Ad.

 Fig. 4 Variation of dynamic head with joint orientation at different joint inlets: (a) Top and bottom of the block; (b) Lateral sides of the block.
-(Table 1 explains different faces of the block)

 4.2 Non-dimensional coefficient of uplift